sohdonald/hamster-rangers/notes.md

 render all the rangers in the gallery need map function

+need a reset button
+sort the rangers by team after submitting them

+review how to work in branch workflow and merge

+don't sort your states, sort the copy of the arrays sortedRangers.sort()

 would it be better to use routing for the switch statement in SummonMegazord?

 What other components in this app would benefit from routing?